NectarSun/nectarsun-update-package/README.md

 5. You can now turn off the Nectarsun, or go to `Settings > Reset > Yes` to boot the Nectarsun in normal mode again.
 6. That's it, you can now connect the DC power from your PV panels, plug the boiler power cable into the Nectarsun and start heating water using the power of the Sun!

+## Other languages
+- If you would like to contribute and translate this page or the update tool to your language, please contact us at [support@nectarsun.com](mailto:support@nectarsun.com) and send us the translated README.md file, or create a pull-request on this project.
+- If you would like to have the Nectarsun menu translated in your language, contact us to arrange the translation.

 ## Feedback & Information
 - More information at [http://www.nectarsun.com](http://www.nectarsun.com)
 - Latest software release notes at [https://nectarsun.github.io](https://nectarsun.github.io)